-Advantest initially recognizes loans and receivables on the date that they originate.
+Advantest initially recognizes financial assets measured at amortized cost on the date that they are originated.
 All other financial assets are recognized initially on the trade date, the date on which Advantest becomes party to the contractual provisions.

 Advantest derecognizes a financial asset when contractual rights to the cash flows from the asset expire.
 In transferring contractual rights to the cash flows from a financial asset, Advantest will derecognize the financial asset if Advantest neither transfers nor retains substantially all the risks and rewards of ownership of the financial asset and does not retain control of the financial asset.